 During February 1944, the rumor spread among the POWs that the Marshall Islands and Gibert Islands had been retaken.
 They also heard that the Marianas Islands had been bombed and that there had been a sea Battle in the Java Sea.
 They also heard that the Filipino food ration had been cut to 120 grams of rice a day and that no one was allowed to leave Manila.

-A list of POWs named were posted in early October of men being transferred to Japan.
+A list of POWs named was posted in early October of men being transferred to Japan.
 On October 7 or 8, Frank’s name was listed on a paper of POWs being sent to Bilibid.
 Trucks arrived at the camp and at dawn on October 9, the POWs rode to Bilibid Prison for the night.
-They were next taken to Pier 7 in the Port Area of Manila.
-The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
-Nothing on the ship showed that it was carrying POWs.
-The POWs boarded the Arisan Maru and 1775 prisoners were crammed into the first hold of the ship that could hold 400 men.
+They were next taken to Pier 7 in the Port Area of Manila where they remained for the day.
+The POWs were boarding the Arisan Maru at 4:00 P.M. on the 11th when they heard air raid sirens.
+Some noticed that nothing on the ship showed that it was carrying POWs.
+One thousand seven hundred and seventy-five prisoners were crammed into the first hold of the ship that could hold 400 men.
 They were packed in so tightly that they could not move.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.